kipcole9/money/README.md

 ### Parsing money strings

 `Money` provides an ability to parse strings that contain a currency and an amount.
 The currency can be represented in different ways depending on the locale.
+See `Money.parse/2` for further information.
+Some examples are:

 ```
   # These are the strings available for a given currency